−Table of Contents

 Still vote for the party?

 With this uphill battle, people start parroting lesser evil slogans, which incidentally sends this idea that the party only cares about winning at any cost, or preach incremental change.
-Meanwhile, the fearmongers resort to guilt tripping, instill a false dichotomy with cliché quotes on neutrality or inaction,1) then retreat to ad hominem attacks (e.g. bot,2) tankie, privilege) when they're met with pushback.
+Meanwhile, the fearmongers resort to guilt tripping, instill a false dichotomy with cliché quotes on neutrality or inaction,1) then retreats to ad hominem attacks (e.g. bot,2) tankie, teenager,3) privilege) when met with pushback.

 This doesn't even scratch the surface of bad persuasive arguments.
-You can't use 'harm reduction' because you imply that harm will happen, just not as fast or in your field of view, raising some questions.3) They also pull out reductio ad Hitlerum (unprompted), but forget the point and accidentally frame themselves as a fascist collaborator,4) or they will honestly just say some weird shit.5)6)
+What is the logic of 'harm reduction' if it implies that harm will be done anyways, just not as fast or in your eyes, raising questions.4) What is the purpose of pulling out reductio ad Hitlerum, unprompted, then going on to accidentally frame yourself as a fascist collaborator?5) Why say all of this weird shit at all?6)7)

 Vote for a third party?

-You can vote for a third party candidate, which is respectable,7) but the 'vote shaming' partisans will angrily echo the flaws of first-past-the-post voting (e.g. spoiler effect), call these candidates 'grifters',8) and believe it's foolish since it has never happened, rather than consider the electoral–popular vote issue or voting blocs.
-Honestly, try not to take offense to these knee-jerk reactions.9)
+You can vote for a third party candidate, which is respectable,8) but the vote shaming partisans9) will angrily echo the flaws of first-past-the-post voting (e.g. spoiler effect), call these politicians 'grifters',10) and believe that it's foolish since it hasn't happened before, rather than consider things like the electoral–popular vote issue or voting blocs.
+Honestly, try not to take offense to these knee-jerk reactions.11)

-There is a roadmap for third parties to succeed and this desire exists, but they would need to capture 5% of the popular vote for federal matching funds, then they can complain about the CPD's “15% support” requirement.
-If you truly believe, it's generally advised that you only take a shot if you're in a safe state,10) not a swing state, but I don't want to sway anybody's hand.
+There is a roadmap for third parties to succeed, and this desire exists, but they'd need to capture 5% of the popular vote for federal matching funds and capture 15% across the national polls to be invited to a presidential debate.
+If you truly believe, it's usually 'advised' that you only take a shot if you're in a safe state,12) not a swing state, but I don't want to sway anybody's hand.

 Vote for the opposition?

 Now, deciding to vote for the opposition is certainly a solution, but it shouldn't be something that you jump at without careful consideration.
 You already know that politicians lie and usually make populist statements to draw in voters during election season, so don't shut off your brain just yet.
-Also, avoid the trap of thinking it'll 'teach a lesson' when the party will just 'course correct' to the right and reset the damn cycle.11)
+Also, avoid the trap of thinking it will 'teach a lesson' when the party will just 'course correct' to the right and reset this damn cycle.13)

-If you truly believe you side with the opposition's policies more, or believe accelerationism is viable, that's your prerogative and I'm not going to belabor the point since I'm not in the business of getting oneself into unconstructive digital debates.12) You could also be fucking around, or trying to scare activists.13) However, if you were allegedly14) doing it as a joke, then, I mean, don't be shocked.
+If you truly believe you side with the opposition's policies more, or believe accelerationism is viable, that's your prerogative and I'm not going to belabor the point since I'm not in the business of getting oneself into unconstructive digital debates.14) You could also be fucking around, or trying to scare activists.15) However, if you were allegedly16) doing it as a joke, then, I mean, don't be shocked.

 Not voting?
 Write-in?

 Regardless of the matter, there is still some point in voting.
-If your vote truly didn't matter, you wouldn't hear complaints about electoral integrity, gerrymandering, voter suppression, arson attempts at ballot boxes, and false terrorist threats, but we don't live in this world.
-Once again, I'm not swaying anybody's hand, just clearing up some of my personal thoughts.
+If your vote truly didn't matter, you wouldn't hear complaints about electoral integrity, gerrymandering, voter suppression, or any news regarding political violence (e.g. ballot box arson, false bomb threats, insurrection plots, etc.).
+Again, I simply want to reiterate that I'm just pointing things out, not making an argument.

 What if we just revolt?